United Arab Republic: Dissolution

 Instead of a federation of two Arab peoples, as many Syrians had imagined, the UAR turned into a state completely dominated by Egyptians.
 Syrian political life was also diminished, as Nasser demanded all political parties in Syria to be dismantled.
-In the process, the strongly centralized Egyptian state imposed Nasser's socialistic political and economic system on weaker Syria, creating a backlash from the Syrian business and army circles, which resulted in the Syrian coup of 28 September 1961, and the end of the UAR.
-According to Elie Podeh, "...this unity scheme was successful in consolidating the shaky Syrian identity.
+In the process, the strongly centralized Egyptian state imposed Nasser's socialistic political and economic system on weaker Syria, leading to backlash from Syrian business and army circles, which resulted in the Syrian coup of 28 September 1961, and the end of the UAR as a political union.
+According to Moshe Ma'oz, "...this unity scheme was successful in consolidating the shaky Syrian identity.
 In fact, once the Syrians lost their independence they suddenly realized that they did indeed possess a different identity than the Egyptians."

 Despite the economic difficulties, what truly produced the demise of the UAR was Nasser's inability to find a suitable political system for the new regime.
-Given his socialist agenda in Egypt, the Ba'ath should have been his natural ally, but Nasser was hesitant to share power.
+Given his Arab socialist ideology in Egypt, the Ba'ath Party should have been his natural ally, but Nasser was hesitant to share power.
 Though Amer allowed some liberalization of the economy to appease Syrian businessmen, his decision to rig the elections of the National Union (the single party which replaced the Ba'ath), with the help of Colonel Abdul Hamid Sarraj (a Syrian army official and Nasser sympathizer), antagonized Ba'athist leaders.
 The Ba'ath Party won only five percent of the seats on the higher committees, while the more traditional conservative parties won a significant majority.
 Sarraj was appointed the head of the National Union in Syria, and by the spring of 1960 had replaced Amer as the chair of the Syrian Executive Council.
 Under Sarraj Syria was ruled by a repressive security force designed to suppress all opposition to the regime.